adambard/learnxinyminutes-docs/bash.html.markdown

 # String substitution in variables
 echo ${Variable/Some/A}
-# This will substitute the first occurance of "Some" with "A"
+# This will substitute the first occurence of "Some" with "A"

 # Substring from a variable
 Length=7